Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

       * Modal opens on every page.
 Submit, close and x button all close modal.

 5.  **Open Issues:** Required field for full name and email in modal doesn't work.
 Needs Java Script but thats out of my skillset at the moment.
-Also my images are a little streched in some viewports, but as the images were taken inflight I can't change that unfortunately.
+My images are a little streched in some viewports, but as the images were taken inflight I can't change that unfortunately.
+In the gallery section of index.html theres a lot of white space between the images, that unfortunately can't be fixed as its an image problem.

 ## Deployment.

 1. Created a Github account at https://github.com